-- Policy 1: Protect, enhance, and landscape and heritage assets of recognize its importance as a - Policy 2: Protection and inclusive, sustainable, and sector. - Policy 3: Establish, manage, and District's unique coastal and and international visitors.
+- Policy 1: Protect, enhance, and capitalise on scenic landscape and heritage assets of the District and recognize its importance as a driver to the economy. - Policy 2: Protection and promotion of an inclusive, sustainable, and resilient agricultural sector. - Policy 3: Establish, manage, and market the Overberg District's unique coastal and inland offerings to local and international visitors.

+Prevent and

+mitigate

-Prevent and mitigate potential vulnerabilities to ensure the safety economic and infrastructural district.
+potential risks and vulnerabilities to ensure the safety of natural, social, economic and infrastructural resources of the district.